“Let not many of you become teachers, my brethren, knowing that as such we will incur a stricter judgment” (James 3:1).

-For the last 17 years I have attempted to pursue God in His word from His perspective.
+For the last 18 years I have attempted to pursue God in His word from His perspective.
 Rather than detracting, my health concerns accomplished what they were designed to do; move me to dependence on the Spirit of God.
-As a consequence, I chose to read and study my Bible prayerfully with God, allowing Him to lead by sensitivity to His indwelling Spirit.
+As a consequence, I chose to read and study my Bible prayerfully with God and gradually learned to cultivate sensitivity to His indwelling Spirit.